fjp/bachelor/README.md

 ### Simplified Motion Model

 I simplified the step cost model of the rover.
-Instead of the physical model, used previously, the rover now uses height costs that are percentage values of the current step cost, which are either 1 when moving straight or sqrt(2) when moving diagonal.
+Instead of the physical model, used previously, the rover now uses height costs that are percentage values of the current step cost, which are either `1` when moving straight or sqrt(2)` when moving diagonal.
 The percentage step cost (height cost) is added to the current step cost if the rover moves uphill and subtracted if it moves downhill.
-The height cost calculation takes place in planner::cPlanner::HeightCost().
+This height cost calculation takes place in planner::cPlanner::HeightCost.

+### Consistent Heuristic

-- Ensures consistent heuristic with the chosen step cost and height cost model.
-This is achieved by normalizing the calculated octile heuristic value in planner::cPlanner::Heuristic().
+A consistent heuristic is ensured with the chosen step cost and height cost model.
+This is achieved by calculating a normalization factor `m_fConsistencyFactor = 1.f - static_cast<double>(m_nMaxGradient) / 255.0;`.
+I assume that `255` is
+the maximum that the rover can climb or fall, which is why I divide by 255.0.
+The normalization factor is then used to normalize the calculated octile heuristic value in planner::cPlanner::Heuristic.
-- Fixes calculation of consistency output: h(x) <= d(x,y) + h(y) with x as parent node and y as its successor.
+To check the consistency of the heuristic during A* I perform the check: h(x) <= d(x,y) + h(y) with x as parent node and y as its successor.
-- In case of an inconsistent heuristic the boolean flag bConsistentHeuristic in the new member struct planner::tResult of cPlannerInterface is set to false.
-The heuristic bool flag is also tested in the gTests.
+In case of an inconsistent heuristic the boolean flag bConsistentHeuristic in the new member struct planner::tResult of cPlannerInterface is set to false.
+This boolean flag is tested against in the gTests.

 ### Memory Leaks

-I analyzed my previous implementation using valgrind which showed memory leaks when creating child nodes in planner::cPlanner::Child() and not destructing the planner and audi rover correctly.
+I analyzed my previous implementation using valgrind which showed memory leaks when creating child nodes in planner::cPlanner::Child.
+Additionally because of not destructing the planner and audi rover objects correctly.
 To overcome these memory leaks I now use smart pointers which are a C++11 feature.
 The valgrind results for the planner and gTest project are shown in valgrind.xml and valgrind_gtest.xml respectively.
+See also the memory usage in the Memory Usage section below.

 ### Implementation Correctness

 To verify the correctness of my implemented AStar algorithm, I added two more implementations.
 1. [Wikipedia A* Pseudocode](https://en.wikipedia.org/wiki/A*_search_algorithm#Pseudocode) implemented in class planner::cPlannerWiki which inherits from planner::cPlanner.
-2. [Red Blob Games A*](https://www.redblobgames.com/pathfinding/a-star/implementation.html#cplusplus) implemented in class planner::cPlannerWiki which inherits from planner::cPlanner.
+2. [Red Blob Games A*](https://www.redblobgames.com/pathfinding/a-star/implementation.html#cplusplus) implemented in class planner::cPlannerRBG which inherits from planner::cPlanner.

-Both use less memory than my previous implementation, which can still be found in planner::cPlanner::AStar().
-Less memory is achieved using other data structures.
+Both use less memory than my previous implementation, which can still be found in planner::cPlanner::AStar.
+Less memory usage is achieved with other data structures.
 For example the node struct in Red Blob Games implementation uses less fields (see planner::tSimplifiedNode).
-Regarding the computation time, planner::cPlannerWiki::AStar() is the fastest implementation preallocated vectors are used instead of a priority queue that needs to be updated in the other implementations.
+Regarding the computation time, planner::cPlannerWiki::AStar is the fastest implementation.
+Here preallocated vectors are used instead of a priority queue that needs to be updated in the other implementations.

 ### gTests using Simple Maps